Lentils for breakfast? It’s totally happening with these savory baked eggs in tomatoes, lentils and spinach topped with tangy whipped goat cheese.

 I’m an egg girl.
 What I mean by that is that I eat a lot of eggs.

 When I fry them in coconut oil and have them with toast or fresh tomato in the morning, I always have two.
-But with this baked egg breakfast, I only need one.
+But when I make these baked eggs for breakfast, I only need one.

 It’s fulfilling without weighing you down.
 To the contrary, these baked eggs will help you sail right through your day.
 Which is why I’m putting this forward as a breakfast when, to be perfectly honest, it could easily be your dinner.